-BA 23 Lighting and dark skies
+BA23 Lighting and dark skies

-Development proposals must demonstrate that good lighting management and design has been applied.
-Policy PODM27: Light pollution, dark skies and nocturnal character of the Local Plan for the Broads must be complied with.
+• Development proposals must demonstrate that good lighting management and design has been applied.
+'Towards a Dark Sky Standard' and be in accordance with the Local Plan for the Broads policy.

-BA 24 Flood risk
+BA24 Flood risk

-- Replacement buildings need to be resilient and must adhere to national flood risk policy and advice from the Environment Agency who will be consulted on planning applications where appropriate. - It is sometimes appropriate to set the ground floor level of a new building above an appropriate flood level.
+- Multifunctional SuDS should be integrated into both hard and soft landscaping at the earliest stages of development.
+In heavily trafficked, high pollution areas it should be ensured that all surface water is suitably treated before discharge via the use of sufficient treatment train (see also BA25 Drainage). - Replacement buildings need to be resilient and must adhere to national flood risk policy and advice from the Environment Agency who will be consulted on planning applications where appropriate. - It is sometimes appropriate to set the ground floor level of a new building above an appropriate flood level.
 Consideration must then be given as to how the space beneath the building is treated, as well as how safe access for all is provided into the building. - The raised area must allow water flow beneath the building.
-Solid screening of the raised area must therefore be avoided as it would impede water flow and can make the building appear oddly-proportioned, increasing the impression of height. - The following methods are options to reduce the visual impact of the raised area: - Where the building is raised by around 1m in height, 'hit and miss' type cladding can be employed to screen the lower area whilst allowing water ingress; - A verandah / balcony running horizontally at internal ground floor level, over-hanging the raised area can help to visually separate the building from the space beneath it; - Landscaping can be employed to screen the lower area and incorporate safe and attractive access routes; - In some instances (particularly where the building is raised on taller stilts) it may be appropriate to leave the area beneath the building unscreened.
+Solid screening of the raised area must therefore be avoided as it would impede water flow and can make the building appear oddly-proportioned, increasing the impression of height. - The following methods are options to reduce the visual impact of the raised area: - Where the building is raised by around 1m in height, 'hit and miss' type cladding can be employed to screen the lower area whilst allowing water ingress; - A veranda / balcony running horizontally at internal ground floor level, over-hanging the raised area can help to visually separate the building from the space beneath it; - Landscaping can be employed to screen the lower area and incorporate safe and attractive access routes; - In some instances (particularly where the building is raised on taller stilts) it may be appropriate to leave the area beneath the building unscreened.
 This space must be managed to avoid it being used for storage etc, which would impede water ingress and look visually cluttered.